 DoITPoMS (Dissemination of IT for the promotion of Materials Science) was set up in 2000, as a joint venture involving the Department of Materials Science and Metallurgy at the University of Cambridge, and five partner institutions: Institute for Materials Research, University of Leeds; London Metropolitan Polymer Centre, London Metropolitan University; Manchester Materials Science Centre, University of Manchester/UMIST; Department of Mechanical Engineering, Oxford Brookes University; Department of Engineering Materials, University of Sheffield.
-Close links also exist with the UK Centre for Materials Education and with the MATTER project, both based at the University of Liverpool.
+Close links existed with the UK Centre for Materials Education and with the MATTER project, both based at the University of Liverpool.

 The original funding for the project was provided by the Fund for the development of Teaching and Learning (FDTL).
-The UK Centre for Materials Education (UKCME) also supported a number of specific developments in recent years.
+The UK Centre for Materials Education (UKCME) also supported a number of specific developments in subsequent years.

 use of Information Technology (IT) in enhancing the student learning experience

 in Cambridge and to disseminate these techniques within the Materials

 Education community in the UK.
 This was done by: